HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/disable_sharing_meetings.md

-# Disable sharing of meetings recording {#disable_sharing_meetings .task}
+# Disable sharing of meeting recording {#disable_sharing_meetings .task}

 By default meeting recordings can be shared with others.
 You can change a setting to disable sharing of meeting recordings.

-To disable sharing of meetings recordings, set the `SHARE_RECORDINGS_BY_DEFAULT` parameter to false on the Meetings server.
+To disable sharing of meetings recordings, set the SHARE\_RECORDINGS\_BY\_DEFAULT parameter to false on the Meetings server.
 When the value is set to false, the option to share recordings when editing meeting settings or stopping a recording is not available.

 -   For Docker, change `SHARE_RECORDINGS_BY_DEFAULT` setting in the custom.env file.